North Channel (Great Britain and Ireland): Geography

 The North Channel was a favourite haunt of privateers preying on British merchant shipping in wars until the 19th century; in 1778, during the American Revolutionary War, it was also the site of a naval duel between American captain John Paul Jones's USS Ranger and the Royal Navy's HMS Drake.
 It is crossed by many ferry services.
-In 1953, the channel was the scene of a serious maritime disaster, the sinking of the ferry Princess Victoria.
+In 1953, the channel was the scene of a serious maritime disaster, the sinking of the ferry MV Princess Victoria.

 Swimming

 The Irish Long Distance Swimming Association (ILDSA) has provided authentication observers for swimmers attempting to cross the approximately 35 km span between Northern Ireland and the Mull of Galloway.
 According to the ILDSA, this was first accomplished in 1947 by Tom Blower.
 The first two-way crossing was completed by a six-person relay team on 28 July 2015.

-In 2020, Emma-Claire Fierce became the first French woman to attempt the swim.

 The World Open Water Swimming Association note that the North Channel, which it also refers to parenthetically as the North (Irish) Channel, is part of the Ocean's Seven series.
 This is a set of seven long-distance open-water swims considered the marathon swimming equivalent of the Seven Summits mountaineering challenge.

 Fixed connections

 In Northern Ireland, Unionist political leaders for decades lobbied the British government to construct a railway tunnel under the Channel, for a better link between Northern Ireland and the rest of the United Kingdom.
 In August 2007 the Centre for Cross-Border Studies proposed the construction of a 34 km long rail bridge or tunnel, estimating that it might cost about £3.5 billion.
 In the Victorian era, engineers proposed a rail tunnel between Stranraer and Belfast.

-In February 2020, the Prime Minister's Office announced that it had initiated work to examine the feasibility of bridge between Scotland and Northern Ireland.
+In February 2020, the Prime Minister's Office announced that it had initiated work to examine the feasibility of a bridge between Scotland and Northern Ireland.
 The transport route with the shortest sailing distance is that between Campbeltown on the Kintyre peninsula (about 220 km from Glasgow via minor roads) and Ballycastle, County Antrim (about 90 km from Belfast).
 Campbeltown is on the eastern side of the Kintyre peninsula, but the western side is only about 16 km from Torr Head coast to coast.

 The shortest route between Glasgow and Belfast is the route used by the existing ferry service, that via Portpatrick/Stranraer (about 150 km from Glasgow) and Larne (about 35 km from Belfast), a coast-to-coast distance of 45 km.
 This route would require the bridge towers to be erected through Beaufort's Dyke, a 200–300 metre deep trench, heavily contaminated by 'large quantities' of munitions ('small arms, high explosives and incendiary devices') and nuclear waste that had been dumped until 1950s.

-First Minister of Scotland Nicola Sturgeon said her mind was not closed to the idea but added "if he [the prime minister] has got £20 bn to build such a bridge going spare at the moment – that could be spent on more important priorities".
+The ex-First Minister of Scotland Nicola Sturgeon said her mind was not closed to the idea but added "if he [the prime minister] has got £20 bn to build such a bridge going spare at the moment – that could be spent on more important priorities".